Maestro-111/search-engine/README.md

 We use LLM (gpt-4) to break down the request to search engine from user into entities and pass them to elastic client for more accurate mapping.

+## Auth

+**JWT**: Currently, we are testing/developing JWT based auth instead of django default sessions auth.
+User will be able to log in and see their personal profile.
+Tokens will be stored in the browser as this is not a real production app.

 ## Set up with Docker